clearwater-trust/beautiful-jekyll/_posts/2019-01-30-can-blockchain-integrate-with-the-real-world.md

 Attempting to attach real world assets to a blockchain is opening up mathematics to subjective proofs, namely-- humans.

-Stay Tuned For My Next Article:
-**Blockchain as a Time Oracle**
+Stay Tuned For My Next Article: **Blockchain as a Time Oracle**

-See my writeup here on "[Stable Coins](https://clearwater-trust.github.io/2018-11-02-stable-coins-are-fable-coins-peggy-doesn-t-want-pegged-coins-heather-doesn-t-want-tether/)".
+See my writeup on "[Stable Coins](https://clearwater-trust.github.io/2018-11-02-stable-coins-are-fable-coins-peggy-doesn-t-want-pegged-coins-heather-doesn-t-want-tether/)".

 _Get real, self-sovereign finance at [clearwater-trust.com](https://clearwater-trust.com)_